-The 'Core' panel brings together a number of tools for working with Behavioral Model simulations.
+The 'Dynamic Simulation' panel brings together a number of tools for working with Behavioral Model simulations.
 It provides access to a range of windows that allow you to control a simulation, set up simulation triggers and signals, set breakpoints, inspect local variables or view the Call Stack.
-It also offers a number of pre-defined model searches for retrieving recently modified StateMachines and Activity Graphs.
+It also offers a number of pre-defined model searches for retrieving recently modified StateMachines and Activity Graphs, and enables you to apply the appropriate Perspective and Work Space for the simulation you are performing.